eyedeekay/Install-Java-And-I2P-on-Windows/README.md

 ### Part Three: Install a Real Browser(Firefox)

+Unfortunately for Windows users, Microsoft Edge does not have proxy settings that are safe to use with I2P.
+The browser that is easiest to configure with I2P in a reasonably good way is Firefox(Although Chrome is possible, this procedure is only recommended for experts).
+I2P participants who want to browse I2P Sites can follow these steps to install and configure Firefox for I2P.

-If you already have Firefox installed, you may [Skip This Step](#part-four-configure-i2p-bandwidth)
+If you already have Firefox installed, you may [Skip This Step](#install-the-i2p-firefox-profile)

 1. Get Firefox from [htps://mozilla.org](https://mozilla.org) ![Get Firefox](firefox.png)
 2. Run the installer. ![Run the installer](firefox-installer.png)

+#### Install the I2P Firefox Profile

 3. Download the Firefox Profile Bundle from the I2P Web Site. ![Grab the Firefox Profile](profile.png)
 4. Select the language you want to use for the install process. ![Select your language](profilelang.png)
 5. The Profile Bundle incorporates lots of external software, so it has a detailed license